-UNITAID and Malaria
+Unitaid and Malaria

-UNITAID is committed to bringing to market innovative solutions to prevent, treat and diagnose malaria more quickly, more cheaply and more effectively.
+Unitaid is committed to bringing to market innovative solutions to prevent, treat and diagnose malaria more quickly, more cheaply and more effectively.
+Unitaid's commitment to the global malaria community has contributed to a 37 percent global decrease in incidence and a 60 percent decrease in global malaria mortality rates between 2000 and 2015.